Skip to main content

 txpool.blobpool-max-count

-Max number of transactions in the blobpool.
+Max number of transaction in the blobpool

 --txpool.blobpool-max-count <BLOBPOOL_MAX_COUNT>